 In connection with this change in control, the assets and liabilities of Atkins were recorded at their respective fair value on the closing date by application of the acquisition method of accounting as prescribed by ASC 805 and ASC 820.
 Upon the completion of the purchase accounting as of the close of the transaction, Roark received approximately \$821.6 million in total consideration.
 A total of \$673.8 million of cash consideration was paid to acquire Atkins.
 The total consideration is inclusive of 10.2 million shares of common stock of Simply Good Foods valued at \$11.47 per share or \$117.6 million in equity consideration at fair value.
 Roark is also entitled to future cash payments pursuant to the TRA which had a preliminary estimated fair value of \$25.7 million as of the close of the Business Combination, as disclosed in the Annual Report.
 During the second quarter we completed the valuation of the TRA.
 The finalized TRA resulted in incremental contingent consideration of \$4.6 million, the inclusion of which increased the initial fair value of TRA consideration to \$30.3 million.
 The increase in consideration also increased Goodwill \$4.6 million to \$471.4 million.
 The TRA obligation is recorded at fair value and classified as a liability.
-The TRA generally provides for the payment by Simply Good Foods to Roark for certain federal, state, local and non-U.S. tax benefits deemed realized in post-closing taxable periods by Simply Good Foods, Conyers Park, Atkins and Atkins' eligible subsidiaries from the use of up to \$100 million of the following tax attributes: (i) net operating losses available to be carried forward as of the closing of the Business Combination; (ii) certain deductions generated by the consummation of the business transaction; and (iii) remaining depreciable tax basis from the 2003 acquisition of Atkins Nutritionals, Inc. The TRA is contingent consideration and subsequent changes in fair value of the contingent liability will be recognized in earnings.
-As of February 24, 2018, the estimated fai
+The TRA generally provides for the payment by Simply Good Foods to Roark for certain federal, state, local and non-U.S. tax benefits deemed realized in post-closing taxable periods by Simply Good Foods, Conyers Park, Atkins and Atkins' eligible subsidiaries from the use of up to \$100 million of the following tax attributes: (i) net operating losses available to be carried forward as of the closing of the Business Combination; (ii) certain deductions generated by the consummation of the business transaction; and (iii) remaining depreciable tax basis from the 2003 acquisition of Atkins and February 24, 2018, the estimated fair value of these prospective contingent payments is \$27.3 million which has been recorded as a liability and represents 100% of the value of the recorded

 As disclosed in the Annual Report, the predecessor financial statements of historical Atkins' included business combination related seller costs of \$2.0 million related to legal costs, \$8.6 million of contingent success fees to an investment banker providing advisory services triggered by the transaction, and \$13.8 million of contingent change-in-control bonuses.
-These seller costs were incurred during the fourth quarter of fiscal 2017 and were recorded within business combination transaction costs within the Statements of Operations and Comprehensive Income as disclosed in the Annual Report.
+These seller costs were incurred during the fourth quarter of fiscal 2017 and were recorded within business combination costs within the Statements of Operations and Comprehensive Income as disclosed in the Annual Report.